BANGAUTOGLASS

 Quite often, yes — but it depends on the type of coverage you carry.
 Comprehensive auto insurance (as opposed to collision coverage) is the policy component that typically covers glass damage from events like road debris, weather events, or vandalism.
 If you have comprehensive coverage, rear glass replacement is frequently covered, sometimes with a deductible and sometimes without, depending on your policy terms.

 If you're not sure whether your policy covers glass or how to navigate the claim, Bang AutoGlass can assist you through that process.
-We don't file the claim for you — that's something you'll initiate with your insurance provider — but we can help you understand what information you'll likely need and walk alongside you so the process isn't confusing.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Cost of Lancer Sportback Rear Glass Replacement?